-Responses to questions 40 to 41, which are marked with an , will not impact upon individual agency maturity scores.
+Responses to questions 39 to 40, which are marked with an , will not impact upon individual agency maturity scores.

-- 40. Does your agency have information which is unable to be accessed or used before its authorised disposal date?
+- 39. Does your agency have information which is unable to be accessed or used before its authorised disposal date?

 - 1 No

 - 2 Don't know

 - 3 Yes

-[Display Q41 only if respondent's agency has information unable to be accessed or used before its disposal date: Q0=3]
+[Display Q40 only if respondent's agency has information unable to be accessed or used before its disposal date: Q39=3]

-- 41. What are the reasons your agency is unable to access or use that information?
-[Please select all that apply] - 1 Damaged by a disaster such as flood or fire - 2 Hardware needed to access the information is no longer available - 3 Information is stored in obsolete file formats - 4 Information is stored in an obsolete medium that has deteriorated (e.g., floppy disk) - 5 Software needed to access the information is no longer available - 6 Other: [Please describe briefly]
+- 40. What are the reasons your agency is unable to access or use that information?
+[Please select all that apply] - 1 Damaged by a disaster such as flood or fire - 2 Hardware needed to access the information is no longer available - 3 Information is stored in obsolete file formats - 4 Information is stored in an obsolete medium that has deteriorated (for example, floppy disk) - 5 Software needed to access the information is no longer available - 6 Contamination or biohazard (for example, mould, asbestos, dust, blood etc) - 7 Other: [Please describe briefly]

-42. To what extent are the following practices implemented in your agency to save information assets into systems where they can be appropriately managed?
+41. To what extent are the following practices implemented in your agency to save information assets into systems where they can be appropriately managed?